noahehall/theBookOfNoah/0current/aws/0dbs.md

   - create/modify db instances using the cli, rds api, console
 - db engines: the specific database product software that runs on the db instance
   - mysql, mariadb, postgresql, oracle, microsfot sql server
-- db instance class: determines the ocmputation and memory capacity of a db instance oferring different compute, memory and torage capabilities
+- db instance class: determines the computation and memory capacity of a db instance oferring different compute, memory and storage capabilities
 - NTP: network time protocol is used to sync time on db instances
-  - you also use this ubuntu to sync time (e.g. when fkn slack fks up the time you run this)
+  - you also use this on ubuntu to sync time
   - security group: controls access to the db instance by permitting access to IP ranges/ec2 instances you specify
-- database preview environment: try out new postrel versions & extensions before they are fully supported by creating a db instance in the database preview environment
+- database preview environment: try out new postgres versions & extensions before they are fully supported by creating a db instance in the database preview environment
   - endpoint for api/cli: `rds-preview.us-east-2.amazonaws.com`
 - modules: i.e. postgres extensions
   - see modules available for your current version after logging into psql `SHOW rds.extensions;`